The Machinations of Dementia: Music theory

 "Oscillation Cycles" is composed around a tone row of 12 notes played forward, and then backwards.
 The song only consists of these two note patterns, which then undergo temporal modulation and rhythmic changes.

 "Adenosine Buildup" is "Adenosine Breakdown" played backwards.

+"R.E.M." has a twelve tone row laid out on a clock.
+When a note is played, the next can either be the same, or one of the notes next to it on the clock.